F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 ## Overview

-Multi-Cluster Support in CIS allows users to expose multiple apps spread across OpenShift clusters using a single BIG-IP Virtual Server.
+Multi-Cluster Support in CIS allows users to expose multiple apps spread across OpenShift/Kubernetes clusters using a single BIG-IP Virtual Server.
 An app can be deployed different OpenShift clusters exposing them using a route resource.
 Using a Multi-Cluster implementation the CIS can be deployed in a HA topology, or Standalone CIS, to expose the apps spread across OpenShift clusters.

 **Note**: